Probabilistic $K$-mean with local alignment for clustering and motif discovery in functional data: Fundings

-\end{theo} \begin{rmk} Although the previous result is not enough to guarantee that every sequence of iterations (\ref{eq:iter}) converges to a minimizer of the functional $J_m$, it is a necessary condition for convergence, and a desirable property for the algorithm. \end{rmk}
+\end{theo} \begin{rmk} Although the previous result does not guarantee that every sequence of iterations (\ref{eq:iter}) converges to a minimizer of the functional $J_m$, it is a necessary condition for convergence, and a desirable property for the algorithm. \end{rmk}